StuckInStupidity/3D_game/details.md

 Several Blender modelling tools were used regularly throughout the project and proved to be particularly useful.
-This includes sculpting for the upcoming desert map, where Grand Canyon-style rocks were created, as well as the Knife tool, which was used to create the “A” from “Arkanum” on the coins.
+This includes sculpting and weight painting, where Grand Canyon-style rocks and Mountains were created, as well as the Knife tool, which was used to create the “A” from “Arkanum” on the coins.
 X-Ray mode was also especially useful for handling certain complex selections.